Shaping Vancouver 2018: Conversation 1The Complexity of Places: The Heather Street Lands

 Julia Hulbert stated that coming from a settler background, this was a difficult process for her to engage with, and there were many personal barriers that stood in the way of meaningful engagement.
 When indigenous peoples are invited to speak, they speak about their relationship to the place – with the Heather Street Lands, this is an opportunity to speak about a relationship to place.
 We must ask: what is the significance of this site?
 How do we start constructing these values?
 How are they significant to us?
 The communities?
 She remarked that as stakeholders, all we can share are perspectives from ourselves.

-Varouj Gumuchian stated that there is a sense of isolation and disconnect with the Heather Street Lands, especially with the projects along the Cambie Corridor.
+Varouj Gumuchian stated that there is a sense of isolation and disconnect with the Heather Street Lands, especially with the projects along the Cambie Corridor (20:54).
 The differences that arise with these projects can be solved with open discussions, which becomes a real, ongoing, and incomplete learning experience.

 Varouj stated that sensitivities and complexities are evident, thus the process needs to be more democratic.
 Julia referenced the Burra Charter, stating that earlier, ‘heritage’ referred to sites of architecture or historical places.
 The shift to a values-based approach materialized only in the early 2000s, so the people-centered focus on place is still tied to material assets, but work is being done by consulting with stakeholders to develop a better understanding of cultural significance.
-Julia also noted that the Heather Street Lands project is interesting because it is a reflection of the nuances to a place; the values we talk about are tied to material aspects like the Fairmont Building, however the cultural significance goes beyond the development.
+Julia also noted that the Heather Street Lands project is interesting because it is a reflection of the nuances to a place; the values we talk about are tied to material aspects such as the architecutral merit of Fairmont Building, however the cultural significance goes beyond development of the site.

 Lyana said that in indigenous planning, nations are not often stakeholders, though the city has built up significant resources to build nation-to-nation relationships.
 Heritage designation is a particularly value-laden aspect of planning, and to decolonize this aspect, it should be up to the nations to decide how they will approach and engage with this process.
 Lyana noted that there has always been a divide between ‘the city’ and ‘the reserve’ and there is a sense that indigenous values do not belong in the city.
 However, contact zones, where cultures come together in often-asymmetrical power relations, can have spaces were the ‘other people’ assert their control.